LibreCTI/.github/README.md

-# .github
+# LibreCTI

-  A Libre Cyber Threat Intelligence Platform to ensure that CTI knowledge management and sharing is always free as in freedom
+A Libre Cyber Threat Intelligence Platform to ensure that CTI knowledge management and sharing is always free as in freedom.